-- a The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the Council to undertake the work of the Proper Officer when the Proper Officer is absent. - b The Proper Officer shall: - i. at least three clear days before a meeting of the council, a committee : - serve on councillors by delivery, post or email at their residences a signed summons confirming the time, place and the agenda; and - provide, in a conspicuous place, public notice of the time, place and agenda (provided that the public notice with agenda of an extraordinary meeting of the Council convened by councillors is signed by them) and publish electronically notice of the time and place and, as far as reasonably practicable, any documents relating to the business to be transacted at the meeting unless they relate to business which is likely to be considered in private or if their disclosure would be contrary to any enactment.
+d) The notice must be available in a conspicuous place giving notice of the time, place and agenda (provided that the public notice with agenda of an extraordinary meeting of the Council convened by councillors is signed by them) and published electronically with notice of the time and place and, as far as reasonably practicable, any documents relating to the business to be transacted at the meeting unless they relate to business which is likely to be considered in private or if their disclosure would be contrary to any enactment.

-See standing order 3(b) for the meaning of clear days for a meeting of a full council and standing order 3(c) for the meaning of clear days for a meeting of a committee;
+See standing order 3 (a) and (b) (Meetings Generally - Other) for the meaning of clear days for a meeting of a full council and for a meeting of a committee;

-- ii. subject to standing order 9, include on the agenda all motions in the order received unless a councillor has given written notice at least 5 days before the meeting confirming his withdrawal of it; - iii. convene a meeting of Council for the election of a new Chairperson of the Council, occasioned by a casual vacancy in their office; - iv. provide minutes of all Ordinary council meetings in line with the local government regulations and to facilitate inspection of the minutes by local government electors; - v. receive and retain copies of byelaws made by other local authorities; - vi. hold acceptance of office forms from councillors; - vii. hold a copy of every councillor's register of interests; - viii. assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures;
+- ii. subject to standing order 9, include on the agenda all motions in the order received unless a councillor has given written notice at least 5 days before the meeting confirming their withdrawal of it; - iii. convene a meeting of Council for the election of a new Chair of the Council, occasioned by a casual vacancy in their office - iv. facilitate inspection of the minute book by local government electors - v. receive and retain copies of byelaws made by other local authorities

-- ix. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary; - assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form subject to the requirements of freedom of information and data protection legislation and other legitimate requirements (e.g. the Limitation Act 1980); - xi. arrange for legal deeds to be executed;
+- vi. hold acceptance of office forms from councillors - vii. hold a copy of every councillor's register of interests where the Council has resolved to require councillors to declare interests upfront - viii. assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures - ix. liaise, as appropriate, with the Council's Data Protection Officer (if there is one) - x. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary - xi. assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form subject to the requirements of freedom of information and data protection legislation and other legitimate requirements (e.g., the Limitation Act 1980) - xii. arrange for legal deeds to be executed

-See also standing order 23;
+See also standing order 23

-- xii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations; - xiii. record every planning application notified to the Council and the Council's response to the local planning authority in a book for such purpose; - xiv. refer a planning application received by the Council to the Chairperson or in his absence the Vice-Chairperson (if there is one) of the Council within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the Council - xv. manage access to information about the Council via the publication scheme; and - retain custody of the seal of the Council (if there is one) which shall not be used without a resolution to that effect.
+- xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations - xiv. record every planning application notified to the Council and the Council's response to the local planning authority in a book or file for such purpose - xv. refer a planning application received by the Council to the Chair or in their absence the Vice-Chair of the Council within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the Council - xvi. manage access to information about the Council via the publication scheme; and - xvii. retain custody of the seal of the Council (if there is one) which shall not be used without a resolution to that effect.
 See also standing order 23.

-15. RESPONSIBLE FINANCIAL OFFICER
+16. RESPONSIBLE FINANCIAL OFFICER